ipilcher/fdf/README.md

 ### Runtime Requirements

-Running `fdfd` requires that JSON-C, libSAVL, and (if using the IP set filter) libmnl (but not necessarily their development files) are installed.
+Running `fdfd` requires JSON-C, libSAVL, and (if using the IP set filter) libmnl.
+The corresponding development files are not needed just to run the daemon.

 It also has several network-related requirements.

-* Interfaces on which `fdfd` will listen for traffic must have at least one IPv4 address configured.
-If no such address is configured, `fdfd` will not issue any error message, because it does not make use of the IP address, but it will not actually receive any traffic from that interface.
+* All interfaces on which `fdfd` will listen must have at least one IPv4 address configured.
+If no address is configured, `fdfd` will not issue any error message, because it does not make use of the IP address, but it will not actually receive any traffic from that interface.
 (This appears to be a Linux kernel behavior.)